GDQuest/krita-batch-exporter/gdquest_art_tools/Manual.md

 The rename tool is smarter with meta tags.
 Writing `e=` will remove the extension tag entirely.
 For example, `Godete e=png s=50,100` will become `Godette s=50,100`.

+## COA Tools format

+You can select multiple group layers anywhere in the document and export their contents and generate the necessary metadata file for easy import in COA Tools / Blender.
+Right now the exporter is not able to generate spritesheets for use with switching e.g. mouth states.